NEW YORK -- It is said that in basketball, defense travels.

 The manifestation of that axiom has kept the Chicago Bulls afloat for the past two and a half months as Derrick Rose slowly strengthens his knee.
 It happened again Friday when the Bulls scored another quality road victory against the battered New York Knicks, 108-101.

-Without their difference-maker that they came to rely on so heavily in close games over the last several seasons, that's a surprising number -- even to the Bulls themselves.
+Without the difference-maker they came to rely on so heavily in close games over the past several seasons, those are surprising numbers -- even to the Bulls themselves.

 Especially when considering that the Bulls are a pedestrian 10-9 at home, closer to the .500 team many suspected they'd be until Rose got somewhat back involved.
 Instead, they're 20-14 overall and surging, now just a half-game behind the Atlanta Hawks for fourth in the conference.

 "Yeah, it's weird, man," Bulls center Joakim Noah said.
 "There's something about the road; we come together and we're focused."

 Maybe this is what should have been expected.
 Over the past three seasons -- the Tom Thibodeau era -- no team has more road wins than the Bulls.
 They are on pace to become the first team to win more than 60 percent of their road games in three straight seasons since the defensive juggernaut Boston Celtics did it from 2007 to '10.